 Rebuilding the BC-348 Family of Receivers

 Let's face it!
 Almost every, single BC-348 has fallen victim to the "cut and hack" mania that afflicted many hams back in the fifties and sixties.
 If you're lucky, the BC-348 you happen to find might only have an AC power supply installed.
 However, even this simple modification required a lot of changes to the BC-348 circuit and today, if you want to return the BC-348 back to its original configuration, you can't just drop in the DM-28 dynamotor and expect the receiver to function.
 This article will detail not only what is required to retrofit the DM-28 into a modified BC-348 but also details many other aspects to consider in the restoration of these great receivers.
 Part One of this article is specifically for the BC-348-Q. The "Q" version was the most popular of the BC-348 series with probably well over 40,000 receivers having been built by Wells-Gardner.
 Of note is that the "Q" version is virtually identical to the "N" and the "J" versions.
 These three versions use Single-Ended tubes and feature a circuit that is very easy to work on.
 Dynamotor servicing is covered in this section.
 Part Two of this article deals specifically with the BC-348-C version that uses the "Grid Cap" tubes.
 The BC-348-C is very similar to all of the "Grid Cap" tube versions.
 The earlier versions of the BC-348 receiver are much more difficult to work on.
 The BC-224 dynamotor retrofit is also covered in this section.
-Part Three of this article covers the BC-224 receiver with its slightly different requirements.
-Two additional sections address the BC-348 owner that wants to keep his AC power supply operation but wants the best performance from his BC-348.
+Part Three of this article provides expected performance details and addresses the BC-348 owner that wants to keep his AC power supply operation but wants the best performance from his BC-348.
 Although the first two parts of this BC-348 article is about retrofitting a dynamotor for original DC operation, part three provides the detailed information and the schematics for a couple of well-designed AC power supplies can be an asset to the AC-operated BC-348 and its practical use in the mil-rad station.